Whitney Chewston

 Whitney Chewston (born September 8, 2016), also known as the homophobic dog, is a miniature dachshund who became the subject of an internet meme in 2021.
-An Instagram page for the dog has gained a significant following, with over 170,000 followers as of February 2025.
+An Instagram page for the dog has gained a significant following, with over 160,000 followers as of September 2026.

 Biography

 Whitney Chewston was born on September 8, 2016, in Columbus, Ohio, and was adopted by her owners, Logan Hickman and Ben Campbell.
 Hickman recalls that his sister initially wanted to get another dachshund from a breeder but was dissuaded by her husband.
 Instead, she convinced Hickman to visit the breeder, where he spotted a newly born Whitney.

 Career

 2016–2021: Instagram account

 Whitney began her social media journey on Instagram as a result of her owners wanting to share puppy photos with their families.
-After several complaints, Whitney was given a personal account to post from.
+After several complaints about how many puppy photos were being shared on their personal pages, Whitney was given a personal account to post from.
 She gained notable traction within Columbus, becoming a local internet celebrity and the subject of many articles, while hovering at around 40,000 followers in early 2021.